 Staff supports the applicant's request because it proposes denser, affordable housing within walking distance of multiple public facilities including an elementary school, a library, a recreation center, and a park.
-The extensive urban design standards included in the proposal will serve to create a more walkable, pedestrian friendly community that is actively engaged with the surrounding community.
+The extensive urban design standards included in the proposal will serve to create a more walkable, pedestrian friendly community.